Shea butter: benefits, harm, use

 - a few drops of chamomile or lavender essential oil;

-Melt the wax and shea butter a little, then add the rest of the oils one at a time.
-Finally, pour in rose water.
+Melt the wax and shea butter a little, then add the remaining oils one by one.
+Finally add rose water.
 Mix everything thoroughly.
 Store the cream strictly in the refrigerator.

 Nourishing anti-aging cream:

-- 30 g of wax and cinnamon tincture;
+- 30 g each of wax and cinnamon tincture;

 - 10 g avocado oil;